-The name edamame (枝豆) means “branch of beans”.
-Its name probably refers to the fact that it is harvested from its branches.
+The name edamame (枝豆) means "bean branch".
+Its name probably makes reference to the fact that it is harvested with its branches.

 Its pod has an appearance similar to that of a pea, but they are harder and have fine hair on the outside.
 Normally, the pods have 2 to 3 grains.